debu-sinha/Databricks-GenAI-Series/README.md

 # Databricks-GenAI-Series
 All the resources related to GenAI hands on workshop.
+To use this code clone this repo in a Databaricks workspace.

 ## Overview
 This repository explores **Transformers, Prompt Engineering, and Retrieval-Augmented Generation (RAG)** using Apache Spark and Databricks notebooks.
 The project covers: